 With this portion done, my next project was for fruits and veggies.
-For these I decided to use any and all vertical space available to me and use my fence as the planting area with smaller Earthboxes and simple flower box railing brackets from Home Depot.
+For these I decided to use any and all vertical space available to me and use my fence as the planting area with fence railing planters.

 I really liked this idea because it keeps my edible plants off the ground – away from harm from bugs, animals, my kid and the lawn mower.
 I think it looks awful pretty too :)

-I also discovered these really awesome Woolly Pockets!
+I also discovered these really awesome vertical garden pocket planters.
 Designed for hanging on walls, I went ahead and adapted it to hang on my fence with the help of some zip ties.

 I also really loved the way an arbor looks at the gate of a picket fence so I asked Ben to put one up for me.